Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Windows 7 SP1
 - CygWin

-**Note:** All commands must be performed from the root directory of the project if not stated otherwise.
+**Note:** All commands must be performed from the project's root directory if not stated otherwise.

 ### Setup Procedure